aasthamalik31/gitproject/README.md

 2) We added javascript to many pages to accomodate the following features.
 3) We used form validations in our User details page to ensure a valid phone number is entered and the T&Cs are accepted.
 4) We added a real-time countdown timer,in our Contestant page, to display the time left for the voting lines to clode.
-5) We also added form validation to our Contestant page
+5) We also added form validation to our Contestant page to ensure a contestant is selected before submitting and also to verify the selections.
+6) We added the final codes of all the webpages in this version.
+7) Images of the webpages are added alongwith the code.